guykogan1995/ShippingLabelsCoffeeCompanyPrinter/README.md

    - Connect to Google Drive using OAuth credentials from the JSON file.
    - Fetch coffee orders from Shipstation.
    - Search for image names related to the orders from shipstation on Google Drive by **storeID:SKU**.

+**NOTE** : Required naming convention for the images.
+They must be in .png format and have a name that is a concatenation of the SKU and StoreId from the shipstation.
+The SKU can be found in Orders.Items.Sku and the StoreId can be found in Orders.AdvancedOptionsStoreId
    - Download the images and store them in a `Pictures` directory.

 Please note that this is a basic overview of the programs' functionality.
 You might need to adapt and extend the code according to your specific requirements and the evolving APIs of Shipstation and Google Drive.